WolfKnight98/wk_wars2x/README.md

 ```

 ## Suggestions
 If there is an improvement that you think should be made, open a pull request with your modified code, I will then review your request and either accept/deny it.
 Code in a pull request should be well formatted and commented, it will make it much easier for others to read and understand.
-In the event that you want to suggest something, but don't know how to code, open an issue with the enhancement tag.
+In the event that you want to suggest something, but don't know how to code, open an issue with the enhancement tag and then fully describe your suggestion.

 ## Reporting issues/bugs
 Open an issue if you encounter any problems with the resource, if applicable, try to include detailed information on the issue and how to reproduce it.
 This will make it much easier to find and fix.